Restless Heart (Whitesnake album)

 Restless Heart is the ninth studio album by English hard rock band Whitesnake, released by EMI on 26 March 1997 in Japan and 26 May in Europe.
-It was produced by the band's vocalist David Coverdale, and originally conceived as a solo album.
-However, Coverdale was pressured into releasing the record under the moniker "David Coverdale & Whitesnake" by EMI.
+It was produced by the band's vocalist David Coverdale and originally conceived as a solo album.
+However, EMI pressured him into releasing the record under the moniker "David Coverdale & Whitesnake".
 Musically Restless Heart features a more subdued sound compared to Whitesnake's previous two albums.
-It is also the only full-length Whitesnake studio album to feature guitarist Adrian Vandenberg throughout, despite being a member of the group since 1987.
+It is also the only full-length Whitesnake studio album to feature guitarist Adrian Vandenberg throughout, despite having been a member of the group since 1987.

 The album received a mixed response from music critics, and only reached number 34 in the group's native UK.
 In total, Restless Heart charted in ten countries.
 With Whitesnake having been dropped by Geffen Records in 1994, Restless Heart did not receive a North American release, being available only as an import.
 The album's supporting tour was billed as Whitesnake's farewell tour, although the band would later reform in 2003.
 Restless Heart was reissued by Rhino Entertainment in 2021, featuring remastered and remixed versions of the album, among other previously unreleased material.

 Background

 After completing the Liquor & Poker World Tour in September 1990, vocalist David Coverdale elected to put Whitesnake on hold, wanting to take a break from the music industry.
-He eventually began writing songs again with Whitesnake guitarist Adrian Vandenberg, but their sessions broke down after Vandenberg allegedly presented Coverdale with songs "more suited to Chicago or Poison".
-In 1993, Coverdale released an album with Led Zeppelin guitarist Jimmy Page.
-The collaboration came to an abrupt end, however, in December 1993 after only a few live shows.
-Coverdale then contacted Vandenberg about resuming their writing sessions.
-In early 1994, Coverdale was approached with the idea of possibly performing in Russia.
-He agreed and soon began planning a full European tour with a session band backing him.
+In 1993, he released an album with Led Zeppelin guitarist Jimmy Page.
+However, the collaboration came to an abrupt end in December 1993 after only a few live shows.
+Coverdale then contacted Whitesnake guitarist Adrian Vandenberg about resuming their musical partnership.
+Their previous writing sessions prior to Coverdale's collaboration with Page had broken down after Vandenberg presented songs "more suited to Chicago or Poison".

+In early 1994, Coverdale was approached with the opportunity of performing in Saint Petersburg.
+He accepted and soon began planning a full European tour with a session band backing him.
 However, EMI and Geffen Records released Whitesnake's Greatest Hits in July 1994.
 Thus, Coverdale was asked by EMI to tour as Whitesnake instead.
-Though initially reluctant, he agreed with Vandenberg joining him as well.
+Though initially reluctant, he eventually agreed with Vandenberg in tow.
 After the tour ended later that year, Whitesnake were dropped by Geffen Records, leaving the band without a North American record deal.
-Keen on establishing himself as a solo artist outside of Whitesnake, Coverdale resumed his writing sessions with Vandenberg on what was to be a David Coverdale solo album.
+Keen on establishing himself as a solo artist outside of Whitesnake, Coverdale resumed his writing sessions with Vandenberg on what was to be a solo album.